-Unfortunately, whilst most of the country is pulling together, helping in the fight against coronavirus (COVID-19), there are individuals and organisations that are using it to try new scams and trick people by email, phone and text message.
+Unfortunately, individuals and organisations are using coronavirus (COVID-19) and Brexit to try new scams to trick people by email, phone and text message.

 Criminals have turned this new working and living environment into an opportunity to steal from us.
 To help combat this, we’ve created the below tips that you should bear in mind, not just during the coronavirus pandemic, but once everything returns to normal too: